Preparing Lauhala for Weaving

 Drying and Storing the Lauhala

-If I have a choice in Hilo, I like to dry the leaves on the grass.
+If I have a choice in Hilo, I like to dry the leaves on the grass after washing them.
 When spread out, there’s space all around the leaves for the water to evaporate.
-Also the leaves don’t seem to become as brittle when doing it this way.
+Another approach is to use metal hangers which attach to a fence for drying as shown below.

 When the leaves are pliable and dry, they are rolled into a kuka’a as described in the two videos mentioned above.
 Leaves should be stored for at least a week in the kuka’a before using so that the leaves will remain flat when they are unrolled.